Trills and other Fast Ornaments in One Position For Cellists

 When the trills come faster we need to keep the hand in extended position during the trill so that the extension for the turn doesn’t disturb the trill:

-Try the above exercises using the first and third fingers on the trill and the thumb on the bottom note.
+Try the above exercises also with a different fingering, using the first and third fingers on the trill and the thumb on the bottom note.
 Move by contractions (snake movements).
-Try the following exercise also with the same fingering, trilling and shifting on the first finger.
+Try the following exercise also with this alternative fingering, trilling and shifting on the first finger, with the thumb used for playing the lower note of each bar.

 TRILLS ON THE THUMB